rhaney91/aws-scaling-threat-detection-workshop/docs/04-forensic-export.md

 In this module we will discuss methods for exporting a machine image of a compromised EC2 instance for forensic analysis.
 We will be exploring two different export scenarios:

     1. Creating a snapshot of the compromised machine and sharing it with a second AWS account (such as the central infosec account).
-    2. Creating an image of the server's block devices in S3 for download to a non-AWS environment for analysis (such as exporting to an on-prem forensic environment).
+    2. Creating an image of the server's block devices for download to a non-AWS environment for analysis (such as exporting to an on-prem forensic environment).

 The CloudFormation script you executed in Module 2 installed an EC2 instance in us-west-2.